 - Roll your clothes to save space in your bag and to minimise creasing.
 Stack your rolled items next to each other.

-Try putting fragile items like sunglasses or camera lenses inside a sock, and stow them inside your shoes.
+Put fragile items like sunglasses or camera lenses inside a sock, and stow them inside your shoes.
 You’ll get rid of dead space and protect your precious items at the same time.

 If you need to open your cabin bag at airport security, your clothes won’t all tumble out and ruin your careful packing!
 I personally use these compression packing cubes, which are made from recycled plastic bottles!

 If you can, you’ll have to stow this in the footwell, beneath the seat in front of you.
 That means your bag needs to be flexible and sturdy.

 - Decant essential toiletries into 100ml bottles.
-Remember to wash these out and reuse them for your next trip.
+(Remember to wash these out and reuse them for your next trip).

-- Pack toiletries you can use for more than one purpose.
+- Pack minimal toiletries that you can use for more than one purpose.
 For example, a cream blusher can double up as a lip colour and eye cream, and you can use a dash of shampoo to handwash a few clothes.